Aviation Quality & Safety Auditing Considers - Direct Cause - Root Cause and Contributing Factors

 What is a Contributing Factor?

-Within RCA we define the term "contribute" as helping to bring about a result; exacerbating something; acting as a factor or condition that influences the effect by increasing its likelihood, accelerating the effect in time, affecting severity of the consequences,
+Within RCA we define the term "contribute" as helping to bring about a result; exacerbating something; acting as a factor or condition that influences the effect by increasing its likelihood, accelerating the effect in time, affecting the severity of the consequences,

 Testing Contributing Factors